ITHACA/ELMIRA carpet cleaners

 The crossing would bring his soldiers directly into a severe winter storm of sleet and snow but it would completely surprise the Hessians.
 They had never really prepared for an attack because they felt confident that the Patriots were just farmers, not professional soldiers as they were.

-Washington was well aware that the Continental Army desperately needed a victory and he knew the element of surprise was the only way that he and his army stood a chance of defeating the highly trained Hessian soldiers.
+Washington was well aware that the Continental Army desperately needed a victory, and he knew the element of surprise was the only way that he and his army stood a chance of defeating the highly trained Hessian soldiers.
 Washington’s strategy involved keeping almost all the details of the Christmas crossing a secret.
 Thus, none of the soldiers knew what their upcoming mission was going to be.

 OBSTACLES TO WASHINGTON'S PLAN